Efficient and Robust Equilibrium Strategies of Utilities in Day-ahead Market with Load Uncertainty: Main Results: Market Equilibrium Analysis

 \begin{theorem} , $\mathbb{E}[\mathbf{\textsf{ABC}}_{total}]$ is minimized at $\mu^*=0$, and $\mathbb{E}[\mathbf{\textsf{ABC}}_{total}]$ is strictly increasing w.r.t. $|\mu|$.
 Consequently, the unique pure strategy Nash Equilibrium $\boldsymbol{\mu^{*}}=\vec{0}$ incurs no loss of efficiency. \end{theorem}

-\textsf{Remarks:} The intuition behind Theorem~\ref{theorem4} lies in that we can treat the whole market as an entity.
+\textsf{Remarks:} \rev{Theorem~\ref{theorem4} shows the market operator that the social cost at the equilibrium is the same as the optimal one under the coordinated setting in (\ref{equation18}).} The intuition behind Theorem~\ref{theorem4} lies in that we can treat the whole market as an entity.
 From the market-level perspective, an amount of $(D_{total}-\Delta)$ power is committed at the price $p_d$ and the imbalance $\Delta$ is settled at the spot market price $p_s$.
 When the market has a particular positive (respectively negative) real-time mismatch, this mismatch is settled at a price $p_s>p_d$ (respectively $p_s<p_d$); hence the market will suffer a loss.

 Since the market mismatch $\Delta$ follows a symmetric unimodal distribution $\mathcal{P}(\mu,\sigma^{2})$, when $\mu>0$, the market-level mismatch tends to be positive, thus the market tends to suffer a loss facing a higher spot price.
 Similar analysis can be applied to the case when $\mu<0$.
-We conclude that the unique pure strategy Nash Equilibrium is efficient (see Fig.~\ref{fig7} for illustration).
+We conclude that the unique pure strategy Nash Equilibrium is efficient; see Fig.~\ref{fig7} for illustration.

 The guarantee provided by a Nash equilibrium is that each player’s strategy is optimal, assuming all others play their designated strategies.
-However, there could exist fault behaviors, wherein some utilities are irrational and their actions can be arbitrary or even adversarial.
+However, there could exist fault behaviors, wherein some utilities are irrational, and their actions can be arbitrary or even adversarial.
 In the following theorem, we illustrate a strong observation on the robustness of the equilibrium.
 That is, the sub-optimal response faults behaviors of irrational utilities not only increase their own costs but also benefit other rational utilities.

 \begin{theorem} , the equilibrium $\boldsymbol{\mu^{*}}=\vec{0}$ is (0, $N-1$) fault immune.
 That is, consider all utilities except a group of utilities $S$, $S\subset\{1, 2,..., N\}$ and $1\leq|S|\leq N-1$.
 Given $\mu_{j}=0$, $\forall j\in\{1, 2,..., N\}\backslash \{S\}$, $\mathbb{E}[\mathbf{\textsf{ABC}}_{j}]$ is non-increasing w.r.t. $|\mu_{S}|$, where $\mu_{S}=\sum_{i\in S}\mu_i$.
 In addition, if there exists one $\epsilon_k$, $k\in\{1, 2,..., N\}$, whose probability density function is strictly central dominant,\footnote{see Lemma~\ref{lemma1} for the definition of strictly central dominant.} then $\mathbb{E}[\mathbf{\textsf{ABC}}_{j}]$ is strictly decreasing w.r.t. $|\mu_{S}|$. \end{theorem}